DatWins/blowfish/content/portfolio/E-Tani-Blitar/index.md

 ---
-title: "E-Tani Blitar: Empowering Farmers and Communities in Blitar Regency"
+title: "E-Tani App Blitar"
+summary: "Enterprise Pertanian Kabupaten Blitar application has been developed to support the welfare of farmers and communities in the Blitar Regency."
 date: 2019-10-02
 draft: false
 description: "Stay updated with E-Tani Blitar!
 Get the latest commodity prices, track producer and consumer prices, and make informed farming decisions in Blitar Regency."
+categories: ["Real World Projects"]
-projects: ["Flutter", "Android", "UI/UX Design" ]
+tags: ["Flutter", "UI/UX Design"]
 ---

 ## Overview